-Characters: We Are All Pokemon Trainers Main 2
+We Are All Pokémon Trainers - Player Characters

-This page describes the main player characters from N to Z, and their Pokémon.
+This page describes the main player characters from N to S, and their Pokémon.
 Scroll to the bottom for more character listings.

 A 19 year old from an island off the coast of Slateport City.
 Well, until a horde of dragons burnt the place down when he was a child.
 After that he spent 12 years training under Greg Palmer to help in his industry, rescuing Pokémon from those that would abuse them.
 At least, that's what he was told.
 In actually Greg Palmer was the leader of a Pokémon smuggling ring.
 It is on a mission to rescue a Victini from the Institute for Advanced Pokémon Research that he met and became a member of the group.